treehouses/cli/README.md

 ethernet and staticwifi - before using these command, I checked that my network follows the ip range from
                      192.168.0.1 to 192.168.0.254.
 To change my ip address to 192.168.0.251, I can issue the command below given that my router is found at 192.168.0.1 and that it is also a dns server.
-Alternatively, you can use Google's dns server, which is 8.8.8.8 or 8.8.4.4.
+Alternatively, you can use Quad9 or CloudFlare's dns server, which is 9.9.9.9 or 1.1.1.1.
                        > ethernet 192.168.0.251 255.255.255.0 192.168.0.1 192.168.0.1
 ```